Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 What increases my risk for colorectal cancer?

-- Diseases of the colon, such as polyps (small lumps of tissue) or ulcerative colitis
+- Diseases of the colon, such as polyps or ulcerative colitis

-- Foods that are high in fat or low in fiber
+- Foods that are high in fat, or high amounts of red meat, such as beef

 - Medical conditions such as diabetes or obesity